Light-Wizzard/Trinary-Energy/README.md

 this must scale up to power a house for the project goals to be met.

-I want to build a framework to mold the magnetic wire around, it needs to be strong enough to hold the wire while the engine rotates.
+I want to build a framework to mold the magnetic wire around, it needs to be strong enough to hold the wire while the engine rotates, and balanced for high speeds.

 ## Parts